Polyglot Petition: Description of the petition

 Addressed to all rulers and nations of the world, this petition to adopt prohibition was written by the American Woman's Christian Temperance Union (WCTU) president Frances Willard in 1884.
 It was carried across the world by at least four World WCTU missionaries who gathered signatures of nearly eight million people in more than fifty countries.
 The signatures can be categorized in three basic sections: signatures of individual women, written endorsements of men, and attestations of leaders of groups that had endorsed the petition.

+The proclamation was first launched at the International Temperance Congress in Antwerp, Belgium, in 1885.

 The signed petitions from the U.S. (over 750,000) were sent to Mrs. Rebecca C. Shuman in Evanston, Illinois who trimmed and mounted them on white muslin, one-half yard in width and bound with red ribbon on one side and blue ribbon on the other.
-Signed petitions from Great Britain (350,000 signatories) came in already mounted on cloth in time for presentation to the U.S. president in February 1885.
+The first convention of the World's WCTU was held in Boston in 1891 where the petitions served as wall-coverings at the Faneuil Hall.
+Signed petitions from Great Britain (350,000 signatories) came in already mounted on cloth in time for presentation to the U.S. president, Grover Cleveland, in February 1895.
 The Polyglot Petition is archived in the Woman's Christian Temperance Union Administration Building in Evanston, Illinois, United States of America.